AviatrixSystems/Docs/HowTos/diy_tgw_migrate_to_aviatrix_tgw.rst

 The Solution
 ^^^^^^^^^^^^^^^^

 There are multiple ways to migrate.
-For example, you can simply detach a spoke VPC from the DIY TGW and attach it to Aviatrix managed TGW and then build hybrid connection if necessary.
+For example, you can simply detach a spoke VPC from the DIY TGW and attach it to Aviatrix-managed TGW and then build hybrid connection if necessary.

 In this implementation, the migrated spoke VPCs can communicate with the not yet migrated VPCs during migration process, and in addition the migrated spoke VPCs can communicate with on-prem network, thus reducing the